Directed by Tim Hunter | Written by Bridgette Bedard | 47 min

 Mad Men is as much a show about the era that was as it is about the changing times ahead.
 The fact that we can view it from a 21st century lens only adds to its overall timelessness.

-Cultural revolution is right around the corner, yet the “fabulous ‘50s” still loom large.
-This is when America Was Great™, so they say.
+Set in 1960, cultural revolution is right around the corner, yet the “fabulous ‘50s” still loom large.
+This is back when America Was Great™, so they say.

-But Roger Sterling, a veteran of World War II, would have you believe otherwise.
+Roger Sterling, a veteran of World War II, would have you believe otherwise.
 The Golden Age of America — of which Donald Draper represents the quintessence — was only made possible by the hard work of the Greatest Generation.
-Everyone else is just riding on the coattails.

 Inviting himself over to the Draper residence for dinner, Roger gets drunk and makes an aggressive pass at Betty.
 Just because he’s old doesn’t mean his notorious womanizing days are behind him.
 He takes a bottle of vodka for the road.